Quantum tomography explains quantum mechanics: The statistical interpretation of quantum mechanics

 \subsection{Projective measurements}

 \nopagebreak \parbox[t]{10.8cm}{

 {\em The standard von Neumann description of quantum measurements applies when all the detector outcomes are well-defined and correspond to precise classical measurement values that unambiguously reflect the state of the system. [...]
-When measuring a quantum light state, this ideal situation corresponds, for example, to the case of a perfect photon-number detector with unit efficiency and no dark counts.
-Unfortunately, the quantum measurement description of von Neumann is not valid for measurement schemes that employ real detectors, which are normally affected by several imperfections.}
+When measuring a quantum light state, this ideal situation corresponds, for example, to the case of a perfect photon-number detector with unit efficiency and no dark counts. }

-Zavatta and Bellini, 2012 \cite{ZavB} }
+Zavatta and Bellini, 2012 \cite[p.350]{ZavB} }

-Complementing the preceding discussion of concrete measurement arrangements, we now discuss a conceptually important class of discrete quantum measures and the associated measurements.
+\at{New intro needed} Complementing the preceding discussion of concrete measurement arrangements, we now discuss a conceptually important class of discrete quantum measures and the associated measurements.
 We call a discrete quantum measure \bfi{projective} if the $P_k$ satisfy the \bfi{orthogonality relations} \lbeq{e.orthP} P_jP_k=\delta_{jk}P_k \for j,k\in K. \eeq We say that a detector measuring $A$ performs a \bfi{projective measurement} of $A$ if its quantum measure is projective.
 Such projective measurements are unstable under imperfection in the detector.
 Therefore they are realistic only under special circumstances.
 Examples are two detection elements behind polarization filters perfectly polarizing in two orthogonal directions, or the arrangement in an ideal Stern--Gerlach experiment for spin measurement.
 Most measurements, and in particular all measurements of quantities with a continuous spectrum, are not projective.